YARC-Official/YARG/docs/song_sync.md

 - **Windows:** Device buffer length plus one device period and one BASS update period.
 - **Other Platforms:** Determined by the configured `Bass.DeviceBufferLength`.

-#### Speed Changes (Practice Mode Slider)
+#### Speed Changes (Practice Mode D-Pad)
-Changing the playback speed on the fly normally incurs a noticeable delay before the speed shift is actually heard.
-This delay is determined by BASS's tempo stream buffer (which is bounded by the user-configured buffer size setting).
-To make speed adjustments feel instantaneous at the cost of a minor audio gap (or brief blip):
+Practice Mode deliberately changes speed without seeking, pausing, flushing, or rebuilding playback:
-1. **Instant Rebuild and Flush:** YARG performs a quick "seek-in-place" instead of an in-place speed adjustment.
-It captures the current gameplay time, pauses the mixer, and resets the synchronizer.
+1. **Preserve Position and Correction:** YARG captures the current gameplay time, updates `SongSpeed`, and sends the new requested speed to the mixer while preserving the synchronizer's active correction.
-2. **Re-anchor:** It calls `PrepareAudioAt` at the captured gameplay time with the new speed.
-This completely destroys and rebuilds the active BASS streams, clearing the old tempo buffer and resetting all pending rate histories.
-3. **Immediate Effect:** When playback resumes, the new speed takes effect immediately.
-This avoids the buffer-propagation delay, keeping the gameplay clock and audio perfectly in phase at the expense of a brief gap in the audio stream.
+2. **Re-anchor Gameplay:** The gameplay timeline is re-anchored at the captured time, so changing the clock rate does not jump `InputTime` or `VisualTime`.
+3. **Model Buffered Transition:** BASS continues outputting samples already buffered at the old rate. `BufferedPlaybackTimeline.SetSpeed` applies the new rate to commanded history immediately and schedules it in buffered history after the measured **Tempo Stream Latency**.
+4. **Continue Playback:** The predictive control position accounts for the old-rate audio still in flight, preventing the synchronizer from misreading the expected transition as drift.
+Result: no seek gap or flush blip; the audible rate changes after the existing buffer reaches the command.

+Other callers of `SetSongSpeed` use the rebuild path while playback is active.
+That path pauses and prepares audio again at the current gameplay position so requested speed and audible playback restart together.
+Practice Mode uses `AdjustSongSpeedInPlace` specifically to avoid that interruption.

 > [!IMPORTANT]
 > Running the Unity Editor from the Flatpak build of Unity Hub can make `BASS_ChannelGetPosition` exhibit PipeWire-quantum-sized timing modulation.
 The same position test is stable when the Editor and standalone BASS test run through the host audio environment.
 Do not use a Flatpak-launched Unity Editor to evaluate Linux BASS position stability or song-sync behavior; this is an artifact of the Flatpak audio environment and is not representative of a native YARG build.